 Awards are an important way of distinguishing yourself from other applicants.
 They show that you have performed at an exceptional, or at least above average, level.
 Most of us can easily fit our handful of accolades on our resume.
 If you have more than a handful, decide which ones are the most relevant to the job position and should be cited on the resume.

 Provide the full list of awards on your CV (and do not forget to link to your CV).
 Before leaving an award off of your resume or CV, consider what it conveys about you.
 Some awards communicate soft skills, which generally are not well represented on resumes.
-We often provide a list of how caring, helpful and generous we are with little, if any, proof to back up these claims.
+We often provide a list of how caring, helpful, and generous without proof to back up these claims.
 Awards and acknowledgments you received from the volunteer sector could provide evidence of all three of these traits.

 Examples of awards include: